shawnob7310/History-of-the-iphone/README.md

 # Accessories
 ![accessories](https://cdn.wccftech.com/wp-content/uploads/2016/10/iPhone-accessories.png)![accessories](https://cdn.dribbble.com/users/129227/screenshots/5784159/app_accessories_2x.jpg)
 # Future Development
 With my future developments I'd have to go in and update everytime Apple comes out with a new iphone.
 Also along with adding all the future iphones I could add a section of the developers and a section of the companies that are partnered with Apple and their products like Beats Electronics.
 As Apple expands its technologies I could also expand my repository keeping up with everything they put out as far as iphones and there other products go.
+Another future development I could do is take the time and go through and list every single device Apple has made and the generations of each one in the past as well.